 Julie was Top of the South Branch Delegate to the NZSA National Council from 2008 to April 2010.
 Her skills include proof reading and editing and she often gets involved in Council-initiated community projects.
 She occasionally tweets @ JulieKennedy17.

-She is an active member of Picton Poets, Marlborough Writers and Writers of Picton, and is on the committee that organised the inaugural Writers’ Forum in Picton in 2014 and subsequent Indie Writers' and Publishers' Forums.
+She is an active member of Picton Poets and Writers of Picton, and is on the committee that organised the inaugural Writers’ Forum in Picton in 2014 and subsequent Indie Writers' and Publishers' Forums.

 Future writing plans include publishing a selection of her poetry and a non-fiction illustrated book based on Journals kept by Captain James Cook in the 1770s in Queen Charlotte Sound.